arad1367/tetris_game_huggingface/README.md

 - The Pygame library for creating the game interface and handling user input.
 - The classic Tetris game concept and design.
 - Thanks to Hugging face foe easy 5 stars deploy
+- The Tetris Theme A music is based on an old Russian folk song called "Korobeiniki" and was adapted for the classic game Tetris by Hirokazu Tanaka.

 ## Contact
 * For any questions or feedback, please contact pejman.ebrahimi77@gmail.com